5. Migrating Backups from Older Solutions¶

-By means of the Acronis Backup Gateway cluster, you can migrate backups from Acronis Storage Gateway 1.6 or 1.7 to a storage backend of your choice: your Acronis Storage cluster, external NFS, or public cloud.
+By means of Acronis Backup Gateway, you can migrate backups from Acronis Storage 1.5 and Acronis Storage Gateway 1.6 and 1.7 to a storage backend of your choice: local storage cluster, external NFS, or public cloud.

 The migration procedure can be described as follows:

-Root credentials for SSH access to the Acronis Storage Gateway (source storage) are provided to Acronis Backup Gateway.
+Root credentials for SSH access to the chosen source storage are provided to Acronis Backup Gateway.

 Acronis Backup Gateway sets up a proxy on the source storage that starts redirecting requests incoming from Acronis Backup Agents from the source storage to Acronis Backup Gateway.

-Acronis Backup Gateway starts relocating backups to the chosen storage backend (local cluster, NFS, or public cloud).
+Acronis Backup Gateway starts relocating backups to the chosen storage backend.
 The data that remains to be migrated is shown in the Migration Backlog section on the Acronis Backup Gateway Overview screen.
 When the backlog empties, all data has been migrated.

 After the migration has started, the data of new and incremental backups is stored on the destination storage.
 Backups from the source storage are pulled in the background.
 The entire process is transparent to backup agents, which continue working uninterrupted.

 To be able to dispose of the source storage after migration completes, requests from Acronis Backup Agents are directed straight to Acronis Backup Gateway, bypassing the proxy on the source storage.
 Steps that you need to take depend on how the source storage is registered in Acronis Backup Cloud: under the IP address or DNS name.